tim-roberts1/tva/CONTRIBUTING.md

 When you plan on making changes to our docs (design.pluralsight.com), you just need to be aware of versioned docs.

-- `website/docs` - The files in here are responsible for the "next" version at https://docusaurus.io/docs/next/installation.
+- `website/docs` - The files in here are responsible for the "next" version at [https://design.pluralsight.com/docs/next/development/getting-started/installation](https://design.pluralsight.com/docs/next/development/getting-started/installation).
-- `website/versioned_docs/version-X.Y.Z` - These are the docs for the X.Y.Z version at https://docusaurus.io/docs/X.Y.Z/installation.
+- `website/versioned_docs/version-X.Y.Z` - These are the docs for the X.Y.Z version at [https://design.pluralsight.com/docs/development/getting-started/installation](https://design.pluralsight.com/docs/development/getting-started/installation).

-To make a fix to the published versions you must edit the corresponding markdown file in both folders.
+To make a fix to the published versions you must edit the corresponding markdown file **in both folders**.
 If you only made changes in `docs`, be sure to be viewing the `next` version to see the updates (ensure there's `next` in the URL).

 > Do not edit the auto-generated files within `versioned_docs/` or `versioned_sidebars/` unless you are sure it is necessary.
 For example, information about new features should not be documented in versioned docs.
 Edits made to older versions will not be propagated to newer versions of the docs.

 ## License

-By contributing your code to the [pluralsight/tva](https://github.com/pluralsight/tva) GitHub repository, you agree to license your contribution under the [Apache 2.0 license](/LICENSE).
+By contributing your code to the [pluralsight/Pando](https://github.com/pluralsight/pando) GitHub repository, you agree to license your contribution under the [Apache 2.0 license](/LICENSE).